 Unemployment Insurance Taxes

-Unemployment Insurance is a joint federal-state social insurance program that insures workers against an unexpected loss of income due to losing one’s job.
+Unemployment Insurance (UI) is a joint federal and state social insurance program that insures workers against an unexpected loss of income due to job loss.
 The tax that funds this program is a payroll tax levied on the employer.

 The federal unemployment tax is 6 percent on the first $7,000 of payroll.
 However, states also set UI tax rates to fund their portion of the program.
 State UI tax rates and bases can vary substantially.
-The variation is based on how frequently an individual employer’s workers receive unemployment benefits.
-If an employer is likely to hire and fire her employees at a higher than normal rate, the employer will face a higher tax rate.
-For example, Kentucky taxes employers for the first $8,000 of a worker’s wages at rates between 1 and 10 percent.
-In contrast, Alaska taxes the first $34,000 in wages at rates between 1 and 5.4 percent.
+The variation is based on how frequently an employer’s workers receive unemployment benefits.
+If an employer is likely to hire and fire their employees at a higher than normal rate, the employer will face a higher tax rate.
+For example, Kentucky taxes employers for the first $10,200 of a worker’s wages at rates between 1 and 10 percent.
+In contrast, Alaska taxes the first $39,800 in wages at a 2.23 percent rate.

 The Economic Incidence of Payroll Taxes